-"Then new generations cut down the trees, and the periwinkle died back, and the grass and brush took over, and that's when maintenance issues began," he said.
+"New generations cut down the trees, and the periwinkle died back, and the grass and brush took over, and that's when maintenance issues begin," he said.

-"When I was active in cemetery-preservation consulting, I always recommended planting periwinkle in small cemeteries as a conservation tool.
-Once in strength, it will block out weeds and grasses, and it stays green year round."
+"When I was active in cemetery preservation consulting, I always recommended planting periwinkle in small cemeteries as a conservation tool.
+Once in strength, it will block weeds and grasses and stay green year round."

-Rotenizer also recommends that cemetery boards and foundations invest in traditional deciduous shade trees, which lose their leaves in winter, and in ornamental evergreens, all of which were common in now-historic cemeteries and graveyards.
+He also recommends that cemetery boards and foundations invest in traditional deciduous shade trees such as oaks and maples, which lose their leaves in winter, and in ornamental evergreens, all common in historic cemeteries and graveyards.

 "Trees were actually introduced into cemeteries, especially the cedar," he said, the origins of which are old-world, and, like the periwinkle, the cedar was believed by some to possess supernatural properties.

-"The use of periwinkle for ground cover was brought over from central Europe with early tradition being that it warned off evil spirits."
+"The use of periwinkle for groundcover was brought over from central Europe with early tradition being that it warded off evil spirits."

-Yucca is another commonly introduced plant that can be used to help locate cemeteries, and exotic plants can also lead cemetery hunters to locate burials.
+Yucca is another commonly introduced plant that can help locate cemeteries, and exotic plants can also lead cemetery hunters to find burials.

-"Keep an eye out for additional planting that seem out-of-character for the area.
-If families of the deceased knew that the person liked an exotic plant type, it may have survived.
+"Keep an eye out for additional planting that seems out-of-character for the area.
+If families of the deceased knew that the person liked an exotic plant type, it might have survived.
 You never know," he said.

-Rotenizer cautions that cemetery committees should proceed carefully when it comes to restoring burial grounds.
+However, he says cemetery committees should proceed carefully when restoring burial grounds.

 "I encourage boards and cemetery groups to not engage in projects unless they have done due diligence researching and understanding the best practices for cemetery preservation projects.
-It is very easy to do more long-term harm than good," he says.
+It's easy to do more long-term harm than good," he says.

 "Every cemetery is unique.
 Every cemetery is special.
-As such, they are a non-renewable cultural resources."
+As such, they are non-renewable cultural resources."

 Committees should also be careful to keep records, he says, and share them with historical societies and commissions.

 "Document your work, and leave records with local historical groups.
-Too often, no one knows about the smaller plots and can easily become lost and ultimately destroyed during development.
+Too often, no one knows about the smaller plots, which can easily become lost and ultimately destroyed during development.
 They need to be recorded."

-Rotenizer say the Association for Gravestone Studies is an ideal resource for cemetery preservation.
-The Preservation Alliance of West Virginia is also an important state organization that occasionally offers training opportunities and may be aware of restoration training elsewhere.
+Rotenizer says the Association for Gravestone Studies is an ideal resource for cemetery preservation.
+The Preservation Alliance of West Virginia is also a critical state organization that occasionally offers training opportunities and may be aware of restoration training elsewhere.